 The 10 Best Rivet Guns

-This wiki has been updated 40 times since it was first published in March of 2015.
+This wiki has been updated 41 times since it was first published in March of 2015.
 Whether you’re gearing up for your next do-it-yourself project or preparing to take on a professional contracting job — anything from aircraft construction to home building — you’re bound to find a rivet gun on this list that will make your work go quicker and easier.
 We've included both pneumatic and manual models at various price points that should be suitable for any budget.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes